fabiobazurto/CastVideos-chrome-material/README.md

 The demo can be found [here](http://googlecast.github.io/CastVideos-chrome-material/).

-This sample showcases the UX compliant Chromecast polymer elements.
+This sample showcases the UX compliant Chromecast polymer elements and the process for productionizing them.

 The main elements are:

 * [cast-manager](https://github.com/googlecast/cast-manager-polymer) - Controller for Cast
 Polymer element.
 Exposes properties that manage state, handles events and rotes them to